 The term root vegetable is used for any underground part of a plant that we eat.
 The roots grow into the ground from the base of the plant.
 They come in a rainbow of colors and a number can be eaten raw or cooked.
 Examples of root vegetables include carrots, beets, onions, parsnips, potatoes, sweet potatoes and turnips.

-Root Vegetable Party
+Root Vegetable Tasting Party

 Explain to children they will be tasting different kinds of root vegetables.
 Show them a variety of root vegetables, (for example carrots, parsnips and beets).
 Ask if they have eaten any of these vegetables before.
 Put a slice of each root vegetable on each child’s plate.
 Taste one root vegetable at a time.
 Ask which one is the sweetest, smells the best, crunchiest, etc. Have them tell which root vegetable was their favorite.